 Cluster shows plasmasphere interacting with Van Allen belts 10 September 2013 Near-Earth space is populated by charged particles - electrons and ions - which occupy regions known as the plasmasphere and the Van Allen radiation belts.
 Over the past decade, the four identical spacecraft of ESA's Cluster mission have made numerous studies of these regions, and a recent paper has revealed intriguing links between these overlapping regions.
 Read more

-2nd Announcement of Opportunity for Cluster Guest Investigators 17 February 2014 This Announcement of Opportunity solicits special operation proposals for participation in the Guest Investigator (GI) Programme of the Cluster extended mission from the European Space Agency (ESA).
+2nd Announcement of Opportunity for Cluster Guest Investigators 17 February 2014 This AO solicits special operation proposals for participation in the Guest Investigator Programme of the Cluster extended mission from the European Space Agency.
 Investigations are solicited which identify compelling utilization of the Cluster spacecraft payload for scientific study, for the period 2015-2016.
-The deadline for proposal submissions is 2 June 2014, 23:59 CEST.
+The extended deadline for proposal submissions is 4 June 2014, 23:59 CEST.
 Read more